-Balance at September 30, 2014 1,262

-Revisions in estimated cash flows and changes in assumptions 1,584

-Provision assumed on acquisition 83

-Accretion expense 82

-Translation adjustment (24)

 Balance at September 30, 2015 2,987

 Revisions in estimated cash flows and changes in assumptions 7,462

 Provision assumed on acquisition 34,910

 Accretion expense 412

 Translation adjustment (708)

 Balance at September 30, 2016 45,063

+Accretion expense 65

+Translation adjustment (1,472)

+Balance at March 31, 2017 43,656

-There is a restoration provision of \$662 (2015 - \$638) with respect to Daytal's future obligation to restore and reclaim the mine once it has ceased to mine tungsten ore from the Los Santos Project.
+There is a restoration provision of \$654 (September 30, 2016 - \$662) with respect to Daytal's future obligation to restore and reclaim the mine once it has ceased to mine tungsten ore from the Los Santos Project.
 The restoration provision represents management's estimate of the present value of the rehabilitation costs relating to the mine site which are expected to be incurred in 2026 after the mine ceases operations.
 Daytal has used a 5% discount rate and assumes an inflation rate of 2% per year in calculating its estimates.
 The Company has filed, and is awaiting final approval of its mine plan and restoration provision by the relevant authorities in Spain.
 Once approved, the Company will enter into an insurance policy to cover the life of mine at Los Santos.

-Banco Popular has posted a bank warranty of \$265 (€180) on behalf of Daytal with the Region of Castilla y Leon, Trade and Industry Department as a form of deposit to cover the expected costs of restoring the mining property, as required by Daytal's Environmental Impact Statement, that forms a part of its mining and exploitation license on the Los Santos Project.
+Banco Popular has posted a bank warranty of \$256 (€180) on behalf of Daytal with the Region of Castilla y Leon, Trade and Industry Department as a form of deposit to cover the expected costs of restoring the mining property, as required by Daytal's Environmental Impact Statement, that forms a part of its mining and exploitation license on the Los Santos Project.